pesterhazy/presumably/posts/reagent.md

 restrictive, it gives the programmer the escape hatches and efficiency hacks necessary to build fast real-world applications.

-Reagent is a magical tool, but does that make it mysterious?
+Reagent is some magical features, but does that make it mysterious?
 It's true that its abstractions, while useful and often conductive to cleaner code, can sometimes also be leaky.
 As a result, knowledge of the implementation is helpful to figure out how things work.
 In this series of blog posts, I will attempt to dispell